Craig Kimbrel: 2011: Rookie of the Year

 The Braves' season ended when Kimbrel blew a save against the Philadelphia Phillies in the last game of the season.
-The loss knocked Atlanta out of playoff contention, completing a historic late-season collapse that squandered an early September lead of 8 1/2 games in the National League Wild Card race.
-Kimbrel's mediocre September (4.76 ERA) led to charges that manager Fredi González had overworked him over the course of the season.
+The loss knocked Atlanta out of playoff contention, completing a historic late-season collapse that squandered an early September lead of 8 1/2 games in the NL Wild Card race.
+Kimbrel's mediocre September (4.76 ERA) led to charges that manager Fredi González had overworked him during the season.

-Kimbrel ended the season tied for the National League lead with 46 saves—surpassing the previous rookie record of 40, set by Feliz in 2010—and led major league relievers with 127 strikeouts in 77 innings.
+Kimbrel ended the season tied for the NL lead with 46 saves and led major league relievers with 127 strikeouts in 77 innings.

-On November 14, the Baseball Writers' Association of America announced the results of their 2011 National League Rookie of the Year vote; Craig Kimbrel received all 32 first-place ballots—the first unanimous selection since 2001 winner Albert Pujols—for 160 points.
-Freddie Freeman finished second in the voting with 21 second-place votes and seven third-place votes, for a total of 70 points—making the pair the first teammates to take the top two spots since 1989, when the Chicago Cubs' Jerome Walton and Dwight Smith came in first and second in the balloting.
-The only other time two Braves finished in the top five, the organization was still located in Milwaukee—Gene Conley was voted third-best rookie of the 1954 season; Hank Aaron came in fourth.
-Kimbrel was also named the Players Choice Awards NL Outstanding Rookie by the Major League Baseball Players Association.
+On November 14, the Baseball Writers' Association of America announced the results of their NL Rookie of the Year vote; Kimbrel received all 32 first-place ballots—the first unanimous selection since 2001 winner Albert Pujols.
+Teammate Freddie Freeman finished second in the voting with 21 second-place votes and seven third-place votes, for a total of 70 points—making the pair the first teammates to take the top two spots since 1989, when the Chicago Cubs' Jerome Walton and Dwight Smith came in first and second.
+The only other time two Braves had finished in the top five, the organization was located in Milwaukee—Gene Conley was voted third-best rookie of the 1954 season; Hank Aaron came in fourth.
+Kimbrel was also named the Players Choice Awards NL Outstanding Rookie by the MLB Players Association.

 2012

 Kimbrel again made the All-Star team in 2012.
 He struck out the two batters he faced.
-He won the Delivery Man of the Month Award for September 2012.
+He won the Delivery Man of the Month Award for September.
 On September 26, he struck out four batters in the ninth inning.

 Kimbrel was thoroughly dominant throughout the 2012 season.
-He led the National League with 42 saves (in 45 opportunities) and Win Probability Added among pitchers.
+He led the NL with 42 saves (in 45 opportunities) and Win Probability Added among pitchers.
 He struck out 116 batters in 62 2/3 innings, producing a K/9 rate of 16.7.
 In so doing, he also became the first pitcher in history to strike out at least half the batters he faced during a season.
 He also went to an 0–2 count on 56% of the batters he faced.
-Kimbrel allowed only 3.9 hits and 2.0 walks per 9 innings he pitched, giving him a WHIP of 0.65 and a batting average against of .126.
+Kimbrel allowed only 3.9 hits and 2 walks per nine innings pitched, giving him a WHIP of 0.65 and a batting average against of .126.
 He finished with an ERA of 1.01.
 He won the NL Rolaids Relief Man Award.
-Kimbrel finished fifth in the 2012 National League Cy Young Award voting, and eighth in the 2012 National League MVP voting.
+Kimbrel finished fifth in the NL Cy Young Award voting and eighth in NL MVP voting.